Stay up-to-date with the latest ADA compliance news, deadlines, and best practices for government websites.

 Just 31 plaintiffs and 16 law firms are responsible for over 50% of ALL ADA website accessibility lawsuits.
 This investigation reveals who they are, their targeting methods, and proven defense strategies.

-The April 24, 2026 federal ADA deadline is fast approaching.
+The April 24, 2026 federal ADA deadline is weeks away.
 Full WCAG 2.1 compliance is mathematically impossible from scratch.
 This emergency guide shows what to prioritize and how good faith documentation can reduce settlements by 40-60%.

 The $5.15 million California web accessibility class action settlement is the largest in ADA digital accessibility history.
 This precedent proves class actions are viable and puts every government entity on notice.